Table of Contents

 Here, we will be discussing some of the Employee Retention Models:

-Abraham Maslow's Hierarchy of Needs emphasises that employees must have their basic needs met—such as security, belonging, and self-esteem—before they can focus on self-actualisation.
-Retention strategies should address these levels to ensure job satisfaction.
+Abraham Maslow's Hierarchy of Needs emphasises that employees must have their basic needs met, such as security, belonging, and self-esteem, before they can focus on self-actualisation.
+Effective retention strategies should support each level of the hierarchy to strengthen overall job satisfaction.

-Frederick Herzberg's Motivation-Hygiene Theory suggests that certain factors, such as recognition and growth opportunities, motivate employees, while others, like salary and job security, prevent dissatisfaction.
-Balancing these elements can improve retention.
+Frederick Herzberg's Motivation-Hygiene Theory suggests that certain factors, such as recognition and growth opportunities, motivate employees.
+While others, like salary and job security, prevent dissatisfaction.
+Balancing these elements can improve Employee Retention.

 David McClelland's Human Motivation Theory identifies three key motivators: achievement, affiliation, and power.
-Tailoring retention strategies to address these needs can help create a more engaged workforce.
+Developing retention practices that address these motivators can enhance engagement and long-term commitment.

-The Job Characteristics Model highlights five job dimensions—skill variety, task identity, task significance, autonomy, and feedback—that influence employee motivation and satisfaction.
-Designing roles that incorporate these dimensions enhances retention.
+The Job Characteristics Model highlights five job dimensions: skill variety, task identity, task significance, autonomy, and feedback, which influence employee motivation and satisfaction.
+Designing roles that integrate these dimensions can significantly improve retention.

 Let's talk about strategies to improve employee retention:

-Effective retention starts with hiring the right people.
+Effective Employee Retention starts with hiring the right people.
 Ensure candidates align with the company's culture, values, and long-term goals.
 Use structured interviews and assessments to identify those most likely to succeed and stay engaged.

-First impressions matter.
-A well-structured onboarding program helps new employees acclimate to their roles and the workplace culture.
+First impressions matter; a well-structured onboarding programme helps new employees acclimate to their roles and the workplace culture.
 Providing clear expectations and support early on increases the likelihood of long-term retention.

 Offering competitive salaries, bonuses, and benefits is essential to attracting and retaining top talent.
 Regularly review compensation packages to ensure they remain market-competitive and reflect employees' contributions.